How Much Is Turtle in Philippines

 Apart from the species, the age and size of the turtle also play an important role in determining its value.
 Larger and older turtles tend to be more expensive than their smaller, juvenile counterparts.
 This is due to the increased care and resources required to raise a turtle to maturity, which subsequently boosts its price tag.

 Overall, while purchasing a turtle in the Philippines, expect to pay anywhere between a few hundred to several thousands of PHP, depending on the species, size, and age of the turtle.
 Remember to consider the ongoing costs of care and maintenance, as these will definitely add to your total pet budget in the long run.
+If you are unsure of how much do turtles cost, it’s recommended to do thorough research and inquire from multiple sources before making a purchase.
+You may also want to factor in the cost of setting up a suitable habitat for your new pet, including a tank or enclosure, heating and lighting equipment, as well as food and substrate.
+By taking all of these expenses into account, you can ensure that you are fully prepared for the financial commitment of owning a turtle.

 The Cost of Turtle Care